Green Tea Acidic? Is Tea Bad for Acid Reflux?

 Acid reflux causing discomfort

-When tea leaves are brewed, the compounds interact with water, creating varying acidity levels depending on the type of tea, how it’s prepared, and even how much you drink.
+When tea leaves are brewed, the compounds mix with water to create different levels of acidity depending on what kind of tea you’re drinking, how it’s been made, and maybe even how much tea you happen to be drinking.

 Is Green Tea Acidic Compared to Other Teas?